About Me

-Before joining Georgia Tech, I completed my Masters in Computer Science from Northwestern University, and Bachelors in Electrical Engineering from the National University of Computer and Emerging Sciences, Pakistan.
+Prior to joining Georgia Tech, I completed my Masters in Computer Science from Northwestern University, and Bachelors in Electrical Engineering from National University of Computer and Emerging Sciences, Pakistan.

 News